slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"Whatever space and time mean, place and occasion mean more."
 -- Aldo van Eyck*

+> *"The best way, perhaps the only way, to change others is to become an example." (...)
+"Everybody wants to change others.
+Nobody wants to be changed." (...)
+"People think they can’t change themselves, but they can.
+People think they can change others, but they can’t." (...)
+"Sometimes it’s easier to change the world than to change people’s minds."
+-- Naval Ravikant*

 Listen to predict a collapse.

 > *"When things break, it’s not the actual breaking that prevents them from getting back together again.
 It’s because a little piece gets lost - the two remaining ends couldn’t fit together even if they wanted to.
 The whole shape has changed."
 -- John Green*

+> *"Don’t readily ascribe to malice what can be more easily ascribed to incompetence."
+-- James Akre*

 Adapt instead of reacting.
 An opportunity is taking an unwanted job.